LeatherBrut/NewSrc/ReadMe.md

-This a sdk for the Darkplaces Engine rewriten from Scratch with Hl2 mecanique in mind
+This a sdk for the Darkplaces Engine rewriten from Scratch with Hl2 mecanics in mind